svishakan/Applied-NLP/HW2/README.md

   Performed POS tagging using HMMs on Wall Street Journal dataset.
 After training HMM, performed greedy and Viterbi decoding algorithm and tested performance.
+Experiments and explanation is in PDF, code in .py file.